hangnt1623/Conversion-Optimization-in-E-commerce-using-SQL/README.md

 ## 🔎 Exploring dataset & insights

 **Query 01: Calculate total visit, pageview, transaction for Jan, Feb and March 2017 (order by month)**

+*Purpose*: To measure user interest and behavior in the first three months of the year, thereby determining traffic trends, engagement levels and shopping needs over time
+-> Help businesses grasp the overall picture of performance at the beginning of the year, see when traffic and transactions are highest, as a basis for assessing seasonal fluctuations

 ```sql
 SELECT  FORMAT_DATE('%Y%m', PARSE_DATE('%Y%m%d', date)) AS month_trans
         ,SUM(totals.visits) AS total_visits